 - Essential Packing Items: Sleeping bag liner like this silk liner or this cotton travel sheet; passport; house slippers (we bring crocs); earplugs; and Kindle.

-- Hiking Gear: Cat 4 Polarized Sunglasses like these Julbo Shield Mountain Sunglasses; Trekking Poles like these Unisex Black Diamond Hiking Poles; and Grade B/C Hiking Boots.
+- Hiking Gear: Cat 4 Sunglasses like these Julbo Shield Mountain Sunglasses; Trekking Poles like these Unisex Black Diamond Hiking Poles; and Grade B/C Hiking Boots.

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati